vtu-datatools/rrchackathon/README.md

 </ul>

 <h3>Instructions:</h3>
-<p>1) This Project is meant to be completed during the Hackathon Event, but eager participants may begin get started beforehand.</p>
+<p>1) This Project is meant to be completed during the Hackathon Event, but eager participants may get started beforehand.</p>
 <p>2) This repository is meant as a collective starting point.
 It currently contains an empty Ruby on Rails project for us to build from.</p>
 <p>3) It is not mandatory that Ruby on Rails be used for this project.
 If you perfer to use Python and Django or any other frameworks go for it, but your work may not be included in the final project.</p>
 <p>4) As described in the Goals, the finished project is expected to: